How To Talk to Your Partner About Finances

 Good partnerships often define roles and stick to them (with flexibility, of course).

 An important part of combining finances in relationships is deciding who is in charge of monitoring and paying bills.
-Ideally, you're both in tune, but with one person managing the accounts, budgets and passwords, it can make coordinating the many ins and outs much easier.
+Ideally, you're both in tune.
+But one person managing the accounts, budgets and passwords can make coordinating the many ins and outs much easier.

 Do: